Written by Janet English

 Kiitos, Finland.

-Note: I began teaching in 1992 and in 2003 I won the Presidential Award for Excellence in Science Teaching.
+Note: I began teaching in 1992 and in 2003 I won the Presidential Awards for Math and Science Teaching.
 From 2005-2009 I worked as the Senior Director of Education and New Media at the PBS station KOCE-TV in southern California, returning to the classroom in 2009.
 In 2013 I moved to Finland to study how Finnish students learn problem solving skills.
 I’m now back in the classroom, using a blended Finnish/American approach to teach high school science in Lake Forest, CA.

 To contact Janet English, send an email to janet.lee.english@gmail.com